Worldwide Photographic Journeys

 Climate

-The Hovsgol region lies very close to the border between Mongolia and Russia and we can expect days to warm to temperatures between 12C and 20C.
+The Hovsgol region lies very close to the border between Mongolia and Russia and we can expect days to be cool with temperatures between freezing and 10C.
 During the nights the temperatures may drop to below zero.

 Photographic Equipment